GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-basic-types-python.md

 <p>
 Singular types of byte, short, and long are unified under integer types.
 Float and double are unified under floating point types.
-Null is roughly equivalent to upper-cased
+The concept of null from most languages is roughly equivalent to upper-cased
 <a href="https://www.pythoncentral.io/python-null-equivalent-none/"
 target="_blank">None</a>.
 None is an object of type NoneType rather than a value.
 The built in function of